dbos-inc/dbos-docs/docs/api-reference/contexts.md

 `TransactionContext` is typed generically based on the application database client in use.
 The application database client is configurable in a project's [configuration file](./configuration) (`user_dbclient`).
-Operon currently supports the following clients:
+DBOS currently supports the following clients:

 **[Knex](https://knexjs.org/guide/#typescript)**